Profile

 Biography

-Dr. Aliyu is Associate Professor of Health Policy and Medicine with Vanderbilt University Medical Center and Associate Director (Research) of the Vanderbilt Institute for Global Health.
+Dr. Aliyu is Professor of Health Policy and Medicine with Vanderbilt University Medical Center (VUMC) and Director of the Vanderbilt Institute for Global Health.
+He also holds the Endowed Directorship in Global Health at VUMC.
 Dr. Aliyu attended medical school in Nigeria and completed graduate training in public health at the George Washington University and the University of Alabama at Birmingham.
 He joined Vanderbilt University after completing preventive medicine residency and fellowship training at Meharry Medical College and the Mayo Clinic.
-Dr. Aliyu’s research interests are in improving timely linkage and retention in HIV care, especially for prevention of mother-to-child HIV transmission programs.
-He is a principal investigator on research and training grants from the U.S. National Institutes of Health.
+Dr. Aliyu’s research interests are in in strengthening health systems for HIV care through implementation science approaches and preventing chronic complications associated with HIV/AIDS and its management.
+He is a principal investigator on research and training grants from the U.S. National Institutes of Health (NIH).

 More About Muktar Aliyu, MD, DrPH, MPH

-I am a physician epidemiologist and have been involved in the prevention and treatment of HIV/AIDS for over a decade, including service, research and capacity building efforts.
+I am a physician epidemiologist and have been involved in the prevention and treatment of HIV/AIDS for over two decades, including service, research, and capacity building efforts.
 For 5½ years I served as the program director for Vanderbilt University’s comprehensive HIV program in Nigeria that was funded through the U.S. President’s Plan for Emergency Relief (PEPFAR).
-My research work has focused on the optimal approaches to delivering quality clinical services in resource-constrained settings, especially for patients with HIV/AIDS.
-My 170-plus peer-reviewed articles (Google Scholar® h-index = 35, i10 index = 90) include work on delayed initiation of antiretroviral therapy, male participation in prevention of mother-to-child HIV transmission, suboptimal entry into early infant diagnosis, antiretroviral treatment initiation, and pioneering studies on spousal participation in perinatal care in African settings.
-I served as the PI of a recently completed cluster randomized R01 focused on optimizing outcomes for HIV-infected mothers and their exposed infants using a family-focused package of PMTCT interventions.
-More recently I have been the co-principal investigator of a large NIH-funded clinical trial examining the use of ACE inhibitors for prevention of chronic kidney disease in persons with HIV in Nigeria.
-I currently serve as the Global Health lead on the TN-CFAR Executive Committee and look forward to continue serving in this role.
+My research work has focused on implementation science approaches to delivering quality HIV/AIDS clinical services in resource-constrained settings, and preventing chronic complications associated with HIV/AIDS pathology and treatment.
+I served as the PI of a cluster randomized R01 focused on optimizing outcomes for HIV-positive mothers and their infants using a family-focused package of PMTCT interventions.
+More recently I have been co-leading NIH-funded clinical trials of ACE inhibitors for prevention of chronic kidney disease in persons with HIV in Nigeria and exploring the etiology of persistent microalbuminuria in that population.
+I also lead several Fogarty training grants in Nigeria focused on building capacity in non-communicable diseases research, biostatistics, research ethics, and research administration.
+I currently serve as Associate Director of the TN-CFAR Implementation Science core and as the Global Health lead on the TN-CFAR Executive Committee.

 Presets Color